Transfer Application Tips 2023

 - Test your pre-professional interests through volunteer and work experiences.
 Consider what you enjoyed/valued about those experiences and how you might grow through further exploration and academic pursuits.

-- Watch our recorded College of Human Ecology information session.
+- Watch our recorded College of Human Ecology information sessions.
 Contacting faculty and academic departments is discouraged unless you are interested in our design-based majors.

 *Download the College of Human Ecology Viewbook version that is compliant with the Americans with Disabilities Act.
 PDF is 45MB in size.